Healthy living Hot weather: protecting older people and people in need of care

 Simple precautions can help to reduce the risks to health significantly.
 But they need to be implemented consistently and quickly.

-Heat-related conditions can come on unnoticed by older people as their bodies cannot cope well with overheating because of their age.
-People in need of care who are cared for at home are in particular need of help as in most cases they cannot implement measures against heat on their own.
-So it’s important that they and their carers (who may also be family members) appreciate the risks and indications of heat-related conditions and know how vital precautions are.
+Heat-related health conditions are especially likely to develop unnoticed in older people as their bodies cannot cope well with overheating because of their age.
+People in need of care require special support – particularly if they live alone, as they cannot usually implement measures against heat on their own.
+For this reason, it’s important that they and their carers (who may also be family members) appreciate the risks and indications of heat-related conditions and know how vital the precautions are.

 This video explains why heat is such a health risk for older people.